 Pastors, you should not take the opening statement personally unless you’re a card-carrying member of the country club.
 The statement pertains to churches where visitors actually have to worry about upsetting someone because they accidentally sit in the wrong seat.
 Whether we want to admit it or not, these things really do happen.

 We can develop creative ways to reach beyond the four walls of the local assembly.
 Example: I’ve helped organize drama ministries at several churches over the years.
-At our annual events we often witnessed several hundred people profess faith in Christ.
-One year in Raleigh we brought in a life size replica of the Tabernacle for a two-week period.
+At our annual events, we often witnessed several hundred people profess faith in Christ.
+One year in Raleigh, N.C. we brought in a life-size replica of the Tabernacle for a two-week period.
 During that time more than 300 people committed their lives to Jesus.

 When you start leading your church to reach outside the walls, something amazing happens.
 Hearts begin to soften.
 People start seeing beyond themselves.
 They shed the member’s only jacket.
 Before you know it someone’s at the altar repenting.
 And that, my friends, is what you call a win for Jesus.